apsknight/lemur/README.md

 	* Python's standard Email and SMTP library is used for Email sending.
 * HTML Emails
 	* Emails are in HTML format, created using ZURB Foundation Framework and Inliner.

-  >[IIT Bhubaneswar News API](http://amanpratapsingh.in/IITBBSNewsAPI) project is used for API Requests.

 ## How to subscribe
 Just fill this [Google Form](https://drive.google.com/open?id=1eWPAZ1T_eSPM8YMXR8GKDfAEazQYge3obBrW0qZHuok) and you're on board.